-This Sunday is international women’s day.
-A day where people across the world celebrate women’s empowerment.
+International women’s day is coming up, A day where people across the world celebrate women’s empowerment.
 I work as a recruiter to the legal profession and see first-hand incredible contributions from some inspirational women.
 2019 was a milestone year for women in law as we saw the profession celebrate 100 years of women practising.

 Whilst there are many inspirational women in the legal sector, at all levels of the profession, I have picked out just a few trailblazing lawyers who have made an influential difference.

 Lady Hale may have only become a social media sensation in the last few years but, in the legal sector, she has long been a trailblazer.

 - Known as Lady Hale, she served as President of the Supreme Court of the United Kingdom from 2017 to 2020 before her retirement at the age of 75.

 - Her career started in 1989 and in 2004 she joined the House of Lords as the Lord of Appeal in Ordinary, being the first woman to be appointed the position.